leanor13/FileManager/README.md

 `file.max.size.bytes=3145728`:
 The maximum allowed size for file uploads, in bytes.
 Default value: 3145728 (3MB)

+`file.max.upload.count=10`
+The maximum number of files that can be uploaded in a single request.
+Default value: 10

 `send.message.retry=3`
 The number of retry attempts for sending messages to the FileMetadataService.